 Google Home is well-priced and is off to a promising start.
 Amazon, however, has the price lead with the Amazon Echo Dot.
 It is a much smaller version of the Echo without surround speakers.
 It has similar abilities as the bigger Echo and the Google Home device and sells.

 These devices are outstanding and well worth the cost.
 To get the most out of them, especially for playing music, you will want to subscribe to Amazon Prime or for Google, YouTube Red.

 Bluetooth speakers are everywhere this year.
 Since everyone’s hearing is slightly different, it is best to listen to these speakers before you buy.
 I can, however, steer you toward two of my favorites.
 The EU (Ultimate Ears) are high end but reasonably priced speakers from Logitech.
 They have a variety of speaker types.
 The Roll 2 speaker, shown below, is highly portable and still sounds great.

 The Megaboom and Boom 2 speakers are waterproof and durable.
 You can use the free PartyUp app to link them together to get whole-house sound.
 Or invite your friends who own these speakers and link them with yours to get a real party mode.

 Bose speakers never disappoint.
 Try the Bose SoundLink Bluetooth speakers for excellent sound quality and good features.
 These speakers come in a variety of models with a variety of prices.

-2016 has been a great year for digital devices.
-I can’t wait to see what 2017 brings!!
+This year has been a great year for digital devices.
+I can’t wait to see what the future brings!!